 As precious and distinctly unique pieces, they can become an integral part of your individual story, as well as a point of connection to your family and those close to you.

-We sat down with Daniel (co owner of NMJ and Natalie’s husband), and his Dad, Simon, to learn more about the history of signet rings, what heirloom jewellery means to them and the significance of their family crest.
+We sat down with Daniel Fitch, and his Dad, Simon, to learn more about the history of signet rings, what heirloom jewellery means to them and the significance of their family crest.
+Discover our collection of handcrafted signet rings here.

 Since he was seventeen, Simon has worn a signet ring with his family crest on the pinky finger of his left hand.
 “Our family crest goes back to the 1400’s and is made up of a heraldic shield, a chevron and 3 leopard heads in green and gold - a curious detail now that we are living in Australia.”